-ProQuest is launching a new and improved version of RefWorks that makes it easier than ever to manage and organize your research.
+ProQuest has launched a new and improved version of RefWorks that makes it easier than ever to manage and organize your research.

 Currently, the biggest difference users will notice is that the new RefWorks has an entirely new look and feel, although most of the functionality remains the same.
 Ability to drag and drop PDFs and populate citation field from the web, as well as enhanced sharing features are a priority for the developers.
 Eventually, users will be able to highlight and annotate PDFs.
 Small changes have been made, such changing the name of folders to collections.

 One change that will affect users who have multiple accounts is that in the New RefWorks, users will only have one account tied to their institutional email address.

 Legacy RefWorks is very stable and will perform all the functions required of a citation manager until it is retired sometime in 2018.
 For short-term projects, legacy RefWorks is a good choice, especially while all features and functions of the new RefWorks have not been released.

 Legacy RefWorks would not be a good choice for people who are starting a long term project, such as a dissertation, and may not finish by the time the Legacy version disappears.

 New RefWorks is available now; the legacy version is still available and will be until at least 2018.
 You must consider a number of factors before deciding to transition from Legacy RefWorks to the New RefWorks

 You may have accounts in both the new and the legacy version of RefWorks The accounts are separate from each other.
 You may want to consider experimenting with the new RefWorks for a new project, while relying on the legacy version for current projects.